All ministries in a church

 Thus a goal of the group

-maybe to grow but the reality is there is not enough leaders to cover the
+maybe to grow but the reality is there is not enough leaders to cover

 current group.

-The reality of the group is
+THE REALITY OF THE GROUPThe reality of the group is

 what does the group currently look like.
 Is it the same size or at the

 spirituality level as the goal?
 Is it keeping up with its tradition?
-The

 reality of the group can be the hardest tension.
 For example imagine a

-large youth program which in a 12 month period lost nearly all its
+large youth program which in a 12 month period lost nearly all

-key leaders through them moving out of the area or going off to full time
+key leaders through them moving out of the area or going off to full

 ministry or training, the result was the program that was left fell to

 bits due to lack of leaders and experience.
-Many people may blame the current
+Many people may blame the

-or the past youth leader but this are two factors that would not have been
+or the past youth leader but this are two factors that would not have

 forecast.
 This is a common problem for country areas where many of the